RendersJens/ImWIP/docs/source/api/imwip.matrices.rst

 .. note::
     :py:mod:`imwip.operators` provides Scipy LinearOperators which are equivalent to the matrix representation, but avoid the memory use of explicly storing the matrix.
-    It replaces the matrix-vecor multiplication with the efficient GPU implementations of warps and adjoint warps.
-If you only need matrix-vector multiplicatoins, this will be more efficient.
+    It replaces the matrix-vector multiplication with the efficient GPU implementations of warps and adjoint warps.
+If you only need matrix-vector multiplications, this will be more efficient.
 Only use the matrices if you need explicit access to its coefficients.

 imwip.matrices.matrices\_dvf